Modified Massive Arratia flow and Wasserstein diffusion: Large deviation principle for the modified massive Arratia flow

 \subsection{Exponential tightness}

-In this section we prove exponential tightness of the modified Arratia flow.
-In order to prove this we will use ``exponentially fast'' version of Jakubowski's tightness criterion (see Theorem~1~\cite{Schied:1995}).
-So, let $\{y(u,t), u\in[0,1], t\in[0,T]\}$ be a random element in $D([0,1],C[0,T])$ satisfying $(C1)-(C4)$, $\kappa:[0,1]\to[0,1]$
+In this section we prove exponential tightness of the modified massive Arratia flow.
+In order to prove this we will use ``exponentially fast'' version of Jakubowski's tightness criterion (see Theorem~A.1~\cite{MR1607396}).
+So, let $\{y(u,t), u\in[0,1], t\in[0,T]\}$ be a random element in $D([0,1],C[0,T])$ satisfying $(C1)-(C4)$ and $\rho(du)=\kappa(u)du$, where $\kappa$ is given by~\eqref{f_kappa}.